-Minnesota Workers’ Compensation Lawyer
+Minnesota Workers’ Compensation Law

 Getting hurt on the job can affect you and your family in multiple ways.
 Obviously, there is the stress of the injury and what that means for your ability to make a living.
 The loss of income, particularly with added medical bills and a mortgage, can keep you awake at night wondering when there will be an end in sight.
 Then there is your loss of identity without your job, leaving you to ponder whether you will be able to return to work or will have to somehow find a new career path.

-If you have been injured on the job and are wondering what the next steps are to secure your future, contact the Minnesota workers’ compensation lawyers at 612-INJURED at (612) 465-8733.
 We have represented injured workers across several industries and have seen enough to know that every work comp case is unique.
-We will give you and your case the individualize attention necessary to ensure you get the workers’ compensation settlement you deserve.
+We will give you and your case the individualized attention necessary to ensure you get the workers’ compensation settlement you deserve.

 What should I do after a work injury?

-There are a few simple steps to ensure that your wellbeing and claim are best protected after an injury at work.
+There are a few simple steps to ensure that your wellbeing and claim are best protected after an injury at work:

 1. Take some time to assess yourself.
 This is not a moment to “tough it out.”
 If you feel you might have sustained a serious injury, go to the doctor, have a coworker drive you to the hospital, or, if the situation calls for it, call 911.
 The severity of a work injury may not be completely apparent right after it happens.
 You may not need emergency attention, but if you feel you might need to be seen, then you should get checked.